If cosmetics are not FDA-approved, how are they regulated?

-FDA's legal authority over cosmetics is different from other products we regulate, such as drugs, biologics, and medical devices.
+FDA-regulated does not mean FDA-approved.
 FDA does not have the legal authority to approve cosmetics before they go on the market, although we do approve color additives used in them (except coal tar hair dyes).

 However, under the law, cosmetics must not be "adulterated" or "misbranded."
 For example, they must be safe for consumers when used according to directions on the label, or in the customary or expected way, and they must be properly labeled.
 Companies and individuals who market cosmetics have a legal responsibility for the safety and labeling of their products.